-- Explore the potential development of an environmental education center and park entry to Nature View Park along Sweet Home Road near the intersection with Pheasant Run Road. - Create a landscaped buffer surrounding the Bucyrus Heights neighborhood to the east and south, with a public right-of-way extending south to the Ellicott Creek Trail.
+- upon the character of each street, a traffic study may need to be completed to arrive at the appropriate solution. - Explore the potential development of an environmental education center and park entry to Nature View Park along Sweet Home Road near the intersection with Pheasant Run Road. - Create a landscaped buffer surrounding the Bucyrus Heights neighborhood to the east and south, with a public right-of-way extending south to the Ellicott Creek Trail.
 Pedestrian and bicycle only connections into the North Audubon Parkway mixed-use center should be established. - Develop lands directly south of the Heritage Heights Elementary School into appropriately scaled housing that takes wetland boundaries into consideration. - Apply a neighborhood conservation program to stabilize and improve housing conditions, per Housing and Neighborhoods Policy 8-7.
-The program should address both increasing homeownership and encouraging enhanced property maintenance by landlords.
+The program should address both increasing homeownership and encouraging enhanced maintenance by landlords.
 Specific strategies that should be considered include enhanced code enforcement; low interest mortgages or assistance on closing costs for first-time homebuyers; grants or low interest loans for property repairs and improvements; and possible consideration of a licensing and inspection program for rental units (would need to be applied as a town-wide code).
 In a related strategy to improve the area's attractiveness as a place to live, opportunities for infill development should be pursued to introduce quality housing, extend existing street patterns, and create more coherent neighborhoods.
 (Amended 09-08-15; BCPA-2014-01)